jakub-zwolakowski/scvs/TIS_README.md

 However, the only variables that get incremented in this program ar `i` and `ui`:

 * The variable `i` only goes from 1 to 10.
 So there cannot be a be a overflow here.
-* And the variable `ui` is not a signed integer but an `usigned int`.
+* And the variable `ui` is not a signed integer but an `unsigned int`.
 There cannot be a signed overflow on an `unsigned int` value.

 Added a corrected version - changed `add(unsigned int ui)` to `add(int ui)` and now TrustInSoft detects this Undefined Behavior as expected.